On what Substrates can our Concrete wall panels be installed?

 • Renovation projects

-6. Rendered Walls and Raw Concrete – Smooth and Stable
+6. Rendered Walls and Raw Concrete – Solid and Stable

 Rendered walls, cement skim coats, and raw concrete surfaces are among the most stable backing materials.